mkendall12/workforce-data-quality-analysis/README.md

 7. Reconciling employee IDs across master and operations data.
 8. Identifying lifecycle inconsistencies across datasets.

+## Workforce Analytics

+The project also includes workforce-focused analysis using the validated employee data to support reporting and business decision-making.

+The analysis includes:

+- Active headcount by department.
+- Headcount by location and work arrangement.
+- Monthly hiring and termination trends.
+- Monthly employee turnover rates.
+- Training compliance by training type.
+- Employee changes by type.

 ## Key Findings

 Initial data-quality and reconciliation checks identified: